mknzz/burglary-docs/install.md

 {: .note }
 Please note that you won't be able to utilize your configurations from qb-burglary 2.0.
 The content within the configuration files has been revamped for better readability and organization.
 Although there are some similarities within the configs, manual replacement will be necessary.

-## You need the following required resources.
+## You need the following required resources by default.

 > - **qb-core**
 >